DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 {{% notice note %}}

-You could use the *[Authorize]* attribute instead of RequireAuthorization on all routes if you want to specify authorization on a per controller or action method basis.
+You could use the *[Authorize]* attribute instead of calling *RequireAuthorization* if you want to specify authorization on a per controller or action basis.

 {{% /notice %}}